jkrauska/lambda-curator/README.md

 # lambda-curator - An Elasticsearch Curator bootstrapper for AWS Lambda.

 This is a simple bootstrapper for running the [Elasticsearch Curator](https://github.com/elastic/curator) as an _AWS Lambda_-function.
 Lambda functions can be triggered using _CloudWatch Events_ making it a suitable environment for running Curator tasks.

+__Operational Notes__: Increase the default execution time if your curator tasks take more than 3s.
-__Note__: Currently Lambda functions have a maximum execution time of 300 seconds so long-running Curator tasks are not suitable for running as Lambda functions.
+The maximum execution time of 300 seconds so long-running Curator tasks are not suitable for running as Lambda functions.

 ## Setup
 ### Environment variables